I Surf Secure Websites, Do You??

 How do you check a certificate?

-The information of a website certificate can be checked in the menu under the file properties or the security option within page information.
-Following details would be included under the information:
+You can check the information of a website certificate in the menu under the file properties or the security option within page information.
+The following details should be under the information:

-• who issued the certificate – You should make sure that the issuer is a legitimate, trusted certificate authority (you may see names like VeriSign, thawte, or Entrust).
+• Who issues the certificate? – You should make sure that the issuer is a legitimate, trusted certificate authority (you may see names like VeriSign, Thawte, or Entrust).
 Some organizations also have their own certificate authorities that they use to issue certificates to internal sites such as intranets.

-• who the certificate is issued to – The certificate should be issued to the organization who owns the web site.
+• Who receives the certificate? – The organization that owns the website receives the certificate.
 Do not trust the certificate if the name on the certificate does not match the name of the organization or person you expect.

-• expiration date – Most certificates are issued for one or two years.
-One exception is the certificate for the certificate authority itself, which, because of the amount of involvement necessary to distribute the information to all of the organizations who hold its certificates, may be ten years.
+• Expiration date – Most certificates expire after one or two years.
+One exception is the certificate for the certificate authority itself, which, because of the amount of involvement necessary to distribute the information to all of the organizations who hold its certificates, maybe ten years.
 Be wary of organizations with certificates that are valid for longer than two years or with certificates that have expired.

 References: